fabiosenracorrea/dynamodb-provider/readme.md

 > Note: Any retrieval method will apply the `extend` action if available

-With the `fromEntity` you can strongly enforce the data access patterns you have within you table, simplifying the process of handling the underlying table properties that should be excluded from app logic.
+With the `from` you can strongly enforce the data access patterns you have within you table, simplifying the process of handling the underlying table properties that should be excluded from app logic.

 ### Single Table Schema: Partition